Essential Opencart tools to learn before posting

 If, for any reasons, the admin access can no longer be accessed, on the FTP or cPanel / File Manager's console, go to the system/logs/error.txt or system/storage/logs/error.txt file and see the recent error messages.
 If no detailed information relates to the problem that needs to be reported on the forum, one last step would be to look into the host console: Errors or Error Logs icon.

 Followed are the step-by-step guide multiple ways on how to track error logs with Plesk: http://auto.support.vamtam.com/support/ ... find-them- .

 Followed is the Error Logs icon location to notice in the cPanel console:

 Creating A Topic For Different Reasons Than The Above Steps

 Before creating a new topic, it would be suggested to be self-aware regarding these procedures: viewforum.php?f=176 .
-In addition, always provide the Opencart version on the first post of each topics and a [Solved] at the beginning of your post subject title once the reported case has been solved.
+In addition, always provide the Opencart version on the first post of each topics.
 This will result faster response on the issue that needs to be reported on the forum.
 The easiest location to find the Opencart version would be at the footer page of the administrative-end of Opencart:

 or into your root index.php file:

 which the 2.x.x.x would be replaced by the actual installed version in real case.